framework-one/framework-one.github.io/source/documentation/4.0/cfml-and-clojure.markdown

 ## Getting Started with Clojure and CFML

+Clojure has two standard build tools, called [Leiningen](http://leiningen.org) and [Boot](http://boot-clj.com/).
+The former has been around longer and is currently the most popular.
+The latter is more general purpose.
+FW/1, via cfmljure, supports both build tools.
+These tools manage all of your project dependencies
-Clojure has a standard build tool called [Leiningen](http://leiningen.org).
-This manages all of your project dependencies (e.g., automatically downloading and installing any libraries you need) as well as providing a REPL for interactive development, running your tests, packaging applications into JAR files, deploying them to standard repositories and so on.
+(e.g., automatically downloading and installing any libraries you need) as well as providing a REPL for interactive development, running your tests, packaging applications into JAR files, deploying them to standard repositories and so on.

-**cfmljure** leverages **Leiningen** to figure out the complete classpath that your Clojure code needs -- including any libraries you use -- so that it can easily load all the JAR files (and Clojure source code) into your CFML server.
+**cfmljure** leverages **Leiningen** or **Boot** to figure out the complete classpath that your Clojure code needs -- including any libraries you use -- so that it can easily load all the JAR files (and Clojure source code) into your CFML server.

+The first step to using FW/1 and Clojure together is to install one (or both!) of these build tools and make sure it is working.
+We're going to look at both build tools -- support for **Boot** is new in release 4.0.

 ### Leiningen

-That means the first step to using FW/1 and Clojure together is to install **Leiningen** and make sure it is working.
+In addition to managing your project dependencies, **Leiningen** also provides a template system for new projects, so it's the most convenient way to get up and running right now.
+Since we want to create a test project without needing to manually set up various files, I recommend starting with **Leiningen** -- and looking at **Boot** later on. _For what it's worth, World Singles has just switched from **Leiningen** to **Boot**, in order to leverage the increased flexibility that tool offers._

 If you're on Mac or Linux, follow the [Leiningen Install steps](http://leiningen.org/#install) for the `lein` shell script.